nike-clone-sdc-dr-oettenger/Ryan-canvas/README.md

 - 2019-10-21: Deployed postgres to AWS.
 - 2019-10-23: Connected service to deployed database.
 Deployed service to AWS.
 - 2019-10-25: Take initial speed notes.
+- 2019-10-27: Researched load balancing and Redis as a cache.
+- 2019-10-29: Implemented Redis caching.
+Noticed significant improvement, able to successfully hit 2,500 RPS on service.
+Noticed significant performance different with/without New Relic required on the server.
+Further investgation about the issue.